Skip to content

 # Shell Conventions

-Apply these conventions whenever working on shell scripts, shell snippets,
+Apply these conventions whenever shell work is the primary task.

 ## Dispatch